• UCLA Health

 Interested candidates should submit their application through San Francisco Match.
 Applications are accepted annually beginning in September and ending in January.
 The interview season typically occurs between January and March, ending with match day in April.
 The Orthopaedic Institute for Children currently has placement for one (1) fellow per academic year.
 Generally, the current recruitment season is seeking for a fellowship start date of the following academic year (ex: Those matched in April 2017 would begin Summer 2018).

-Approximate compensation for the one-year Fellowship is $75,000 plus benefits.
+Approximate compensation for the one-year Fellowship is set based on the PGY rates for that specific year.

 Facilities